 Each month the NAPIS Office Specialist sends OPI Service Coordinators copies of the billing letters that have been sent to the Consumer.
 The OPI Service Coordinators review the letters to check on each Consumer's payment status.
 In addition, the NAPIS Office Specialist contacts the OPI Service Coordinator when she notices that a Consumer is 60 days past due.
 The OPI Service Coordinators are responsible for contacting Consumers who are more than sixty days in arrears in payment of fees or owe more than \$20 in fees.
 If payment is not received within thirty days, the Service Coordinator staffs the case with the SDS Direct Services Programs Supervisor to determine what action may be needed.
-When it is determined that fees are to be written off, the OPI Service Coordinator notifies the NAPIS Office Specialist in writing and the balance due is zeroed out.
+If it is determined that the consumer is unable to pay because of financial hardship or other challenges, or if the consumer has left the program, the fees will be waived.
+The OPI Service Coordinator will notify the NAPIS Office Specialist in writing and the balance due is zeroed out.